-The operating and physical conditions for South Ash Ponds 2 and 3 were based on a March 2022 site visit by S&L, on discussions with MWG personnel, and on the 2021 annual inspection report prepared for the CCR surface impoundments in accordance with 35 III.
+The operating and physical conditions for South Ash Ponds 2 and 3 were based on discussions with MWG personnel and on the 2022 annual inspection report prepared for the CCR surface impoundments in accordance with 35 III.
 Adm.
 Code 845.540(b) (Ref.
-11).
+12).

-3.0 ASSUMPTIONS
+ASSUMPTIONS 3.0